tadamo3/Test_Bench_Motor_Control/README.md

 ## CubeMX project
-This section will present you the required steps to program the NUCLEO-F401RE board and integrate the CubeMX folder in VSCode.
+This section presents the required steps to program the NUCLEO-F401RE board and integrate the CubeMX folder in VSCode.

 - Open CubeMX and select **New Project** in the **File** tab.